 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Red Rock Resorts Inc-Class A. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how RRR stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Hotels/Resorts/Cruiselines industry.
+We show how RRR stock compares to 2,000+ US-based stocks, and to peers in the Arts, Entertainment, and Recreation sector and Casinos (except Casino Hotels) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.